 Tournaments and Events

-The Paralympic Games
+The Paralympic Games-main

 The Paralympic Games are elite sport events for world-class athletes with a physical disability.
 They emphasize, however, the participant's athletic achievements rather than their disability.
 The Paralympic Games are governed internationally by the International Paralympic Committee (IPC).

 The Paralympic Movement has grown dramatically since its first days.
 The number of athletes participating in Paralympic Summer Games has increased from 400 athletes from 23 countries in Rome in 1960 to 4,237 athletes from 164 countries in London in 2012.